Jars of Clay: Band history

 The band's tenth studio album, The Long Fall Back to Earth, was released on April 21, 2009. and contained 14 songs, including "Closer" and "Safe to Land", from the Closer EP, and is influenced by 80s music, specifically Tears for Fears and The Cure.
 The Long Fall Back to Earth debuted at No. 29 on the Billboard 200 mainstream charts, which was Jars of Clay's highest debut since The Eleventh Hour which debuted at No. 28 in 2002.
-The second single off the album is "Heaven."
+The second single off the album is "Heaven".
 The song "Hero" was featured on a trailer for NBC's Kings.
 The Long Fall Back to Earth was nominated for the Grammy to the "Best Pop/Contemporary Gospel Album", though they didn't win in the category.

 The Shelter was released October 5, 2010 and features eleven tracks.
 During their promotion for the album, the band streamed the entire album for a few days before its release on their website.
 In early 2011 they toured the United States on the Rock And Worship Roadshow headlined by MercyMe.
-In July 2012, the band traveled to Portland, Oregon to begin recording Inland at Flora Recording & Playback, a music studio owned and operated by Tucker Martine.
+In July 2012, the band traveled to Portland, Oregon, to begin recording Inland at Flora Recording & Playback, a music studio owned and operated by Tucker Martine.
 The new album was released on August 27, 2013 and features twelve tracks.
 On March 18, 2013, the band released an exclusive track, "Love in Hard Times", that could only be acquired with the purchase of their EP Under the Weather (Live in Sellersville, PA) directly from their website.
 On June 17, 2013, the band released a free download of the song "Inland" through Rolling Stone's website.
 The first single off of the album, "After the Fight", was released on June 18.

 The group's activities have been limited in recent years (as of 2022), each band member focusing on individual pursuits, but they continue to release music and perform sporadically.
 They collaborated with pop group SHEL, performing a Christmas concert in Nashville that led to a 6-song Christmas-themed EP titled A Family Christmas, which included four original songs.
 In 2022, they contributed a track to There's a Rainbow Somewhere, a tribute album to Randy Stonehill.

 Blood: Water Mission

 Lead singer Dan Haseltine visited Africa in 2002, which in turn inspired the founding of Blood: Water Mission, a non-profit organization created to raise awareness and money for the poverty and AIDS stricken regions of the continent.
 The name is derived from, as Haseltine says, "The two things Africa needs most" - clean blood and clean water.
 The mission has begun the 1000 Wells project, an effort to have a thousand new wells built throughout Africa.
-The group recently met their goal of providing clean water to 1,000 African communities through the organization they founded, Blood: Water Mission, and its 1,000 Wells Project.
+In 2012, the organization met their goal of providing clean water to 1,000 African communities through the organization they founded, Blood: Water Mission, and its 1,000 Wells Project.
 Former Bassist for Jars of Clay Aaron Sands serves as Administrative Director for the project.